BE357-7-SP-CO:

 MSC N39024 Investment and Wealth Management

-In this module, we will discuss psychological concepts and ideas most relevant to financial applications while at the same time emphasising the deviations from rational beliefs and rational preferences, and show how allowing for common human traits such as overconfidence, loss aversion, conservatism, anchoring, framing, representativeness, emotions, etc., and for limits to arbitrage provide a better understanding of financial markets and financial puzzles.
-We will consider applications in the context of the aggregate stock market, the cross-section of average returns, investor trading behaviour, financing and investment decisions of firms, savings behaviour, and behavioural investing amongst others.
+anchoring, framing, mental accounting, representativeness, emotions, etc., and limits to arbitrage give us a better understanding of financial markets and the trading strategies of investors.
+We will consider applications in the context of the aggregate stock market, the crosssection of average returns, investor trading behaviour, financing and investment decisions of firms, savings behaviour, and behavioural investing amongst others.

-- To provide alternative advanced theoretical models to neoclassical financial model that are based on the efficient market hypothesis.
+• To provide alternative advanced theoretical models to neoclassical financial model that are based on the efficient market hypothesis

-- To understand how key cognitive biases and limits to arbitrage are introduced in advanced behavioural models of investment behaviour and asset prices.
+• To understand how key cognitive biases and limits to arbitrage are introduced in advanced behavioural models of investment behaviour and asset prices

-- To examine the application of advanced concepts in behavioural finance to real world issues such as mergers and acquisitions and investment strategies.
+• To examine the application of advanced concepts in behavioural finance to real world issues such as mergers and acquisitions and investment strategies

-- To present some latest research relating to both the theoretical developments in the field of behavioural finance along with the related empirical evidence.
+• To present some latest research relating to both the theoretical developments in the field of behavioural finance along with the related empirical evidence

-- To build a bridge between academic research and investment practice.
+• To build a bridge between academic research and investment practice

-By the end of the module, students will be expected to be able to:
+On successful completion of the module, students will be able to:

-- Understand the differences between behavioural and traditional explanations of anomalies in financial markets.
+• Understand the differences between behavioural and traditional explanations of anomalies in financial markets

-- Be familiar with the literatures in both empirical and theoretical developments of behavioural finance.
+• Be familiar with the literatures in both empirical and theoretical developments of behavioural finance

-- Evaluate the theoretical and empirical evidence for behavioural models and hypotheses.
+• Evaluate the theoretical and empirical evidence for behavioural models and hypotheses.

 This module does not appear to have a published bibliography for this year.